galaxyproject/gxadmin/docs/README.mutate.md

 **NOTES**

-Sets a workflow invocation's state to "error"
+Sets a workflow invocation's state to "failed"

 ## mutate generate-unset-api-keys